 On the advice of a guy they meet at a jazz festival, four American hippies on a tour of Europe go to supposedly uninhabited Snape Island.
-Only three of them return to the mainland alive!
+Three of them return to the mainland dead!
 The fourth, a young woman named Penny, is found by two fishermen while naked and crazy among the bodies of her companions which are littering the island, and in her confusion she stabs one of the men to death.
 As she later waits in a hospital in a state of catatonia to one day stand trial for the murders, she endures a pointless sub-plot in which a psychiatrist tries to make her talk by giving her a light show similar to the disco freakout whatchamacallit my teenage neighbor kept in her bedroom in the 70s.
 The colored lights make Penny remember watching a guy smoke some dope and then her giving the other guy a blowjob, and of course bits of the murders; also, the lights make her see stuff in flashback that she wasn’t even present to witness when living through it the first time!
 So it really is quite a piece of equipment.

 Meanwhile, four other shitass hippies who the movie tries to pass off as real grownup archaeologists in search of Phonecian Baal-worshipping relics prepare to go to Snape Island along with a private investigator Penny’s parents have hired in the hope of clearing her name.
 The “archeologists” are also two former couples who are now embroiled in a dramatic yet somehow still boring love quadrangle, and the scandal gives us a chance to see some unusually bad acting even for the genre and to hear some bad dialogue.
 It is particularly amazing to note that these people are almost all worse than the first group given that the first group was even handicapped by bad American accents!
 One woman, when confronted with her infidelity, says, “It was a hot night, and what’s a girl to do when her husband’s away?
 Masturbation’s so boring,” with all the passion one might muster while ordering a BLT on dry white toast.
 But then again, this is the internet, so some of you might be quite passionate about bacon.
 And I’m sure the word “masturbation” coming out of a hot chick’s mouth caused a stir in 1972.
 B movies: always defining new moral ground.